alexalex95/cloud-project/README.md

 the teacher needs to approve you before you can start uploading your files then, you can send your files, the teacher can download them and grade them and also gives them a feedback.

+The website was made in spanish for a university project.

 Any other question, let me know.